Master of Fine Arts

 These projects enable students to imagine, develop, and deploy cutting-edge visual and interactive designs that positively impact individuals and communities using emerging social practices, technologies, and entrepreneurial thinking.
 Every spring quarter students are invited to pitch their plan to develop and publish a game to be completed over the summer.
 Winner receive advising support, workspace, and stipends ranging from $500-$5000.

-Play for Change is a cross-disciplinary design, research, development, and assessment game lab hosted by the College of Computing and Digital Media.
+Deep Games Lab is a cross-disciplinary design, research, development, and assessment game lab hosted by the College of Computing and Digital Media.
 We make and evaluate games, interactive documentaries and transmedia projects that aim to promote personal and social change.
 Our work builds bridges between students and faculty, academia and industry, producers and users, an different departments within DePaul.

 Inflatable Reality is a research lab and art group that blends performance with experimental technologies to create comedic and compelling game experiences.
 They build games on platforms such as VR, AR, and Apple Watch as readily as with hammers, duct tape, and coffee cups.
 Breaking conventional boundaries between art, science, and entertainment, their award-winning work advances the medium of games through talks and exhibitions in art galleries, conferences, and festivals.
 Dumpy: Going Elephants was developed as part of Inflatable Reality.